COS301-SE-2020/Data-Visualization/README.md

 ## File Organization

-The following shows the file structure of the complete react application:
+The following shows the file structure of the complete React application:

 ```
 ├── public